Leaning Tower of Pisa Lamp

 Manufacturer: To be appraised.

-Other versions: Made in many sizes, with or without light bulb inside.
+Other versions: This leaning tower of Pisa lamp exists in many sizes, with or without light bulb inside.

 These lamps were probably made since the time that electric light exists.
 They are still for sale in souvenir shops in the Pisa area in the Tuscan region and cities were you find many tourists such as in nearby Florence in Italy.
 “Torre pendente di Pisa” is the Italian name for the Leaning Tower of Pisa.
 The building is the bell tower of the cathedral of the city of Pisa.
 The tower is famous worldwide for its unintended tilt.
 Construction of the tower occurred in three stages over 199 years.